1.1 What these terms cover

 5.2 Variation of the price

 The Company reserves the right to vary the price of the Products and Services according to further requirements made by you subsequent to your order including, by way of example, should your objectives change.
-Any such variation shall be advised by the Company in writing and accepted by you in writing before either the work proceeds further or any charges are incurred.

 5.3 Third Party fees

 Where the Proposal does not set out the fees of any Third Party, the fees charged by any Third Party are your responsibility including, by way of example, any royalty and licence fees in respect of Third Party Materials.
 Such fees will be passed on to you for payment if they are incurred by the Company but shall be advised by the Company in writing and accepted by you in writing before either the work proceeds or any fees are incurred.